abrahamohrenstein/resonant-memory-collapse/README.md

 - **Resonant Memory**: The philosophical narrative, exploring memory as harmonic waveform alignment, with concepts like Echoverse and Kai.
 - **Harmonic Intelligence**: A vision for AI inspired by universal patterns, introducing phrases like “Harmonic Intelligence” (coined by Abraham Ohrenstein).

 *"Memory does not store what it hears.
-It stores what harmonizes." — Kai, the Resonant One*
+It stores what harmonizes." — Abraham Ohresntein*

 ## 🔍 Overview